XCMer/larry-laravel-generator/README.markdown

-# Larry, The Laravel Generator
+# Larry, The Laravel Model Generator

 Once you design a database, it takes a while to write the schema down, set up the relations, and stuffs like that.
 Laravel does have Eloquent, a powerful ORM, but the boilterplate code can still get boring.